mysterious588/Exoskeleton-Robot/i2c resberry pi/README.md

-# MPU Interfacing with Rasberry Pi
+# MPU Interfacing with Raspberry Pi
 Simple code to interface with MPU using Raspberry Pi.

 ## Requirements